Welcome to my page!

 I also volunteer as a counsellor for a charity offering services to adults and young people who are survivors of sexual abuse and sexual violence.

-I am a qualified counsellor (FdA Counselling (Distinction) and Diploma in Counselling) and a member of the BACP.
+I am a qualified counsellor (FdA Counselling (Distinction) and Diploma in Counselling), have recently completed my MSc in Psychology (Distinction) and am a registered member of the BACP.
 I have additional graduate qualifications and professional postgraduate qualifications in Education.
-Currently, I am studying for my MSc in Psychology.

 British Association for Counselling & Psychotherapy